-Following this, we will be walking across Portugal, on the Camino there, for a good portion of June.
-I'll be signing as CT7/K1YPP, often from my tent, with a wire hanging from a tree, so don't expect a big signal.
+Following this, we will be walking/biking across the U.K., Ireland, France, Belgium, Holland and Denmark., until October.
+I'll be signing as K1YPP with the county designation, often from my tent, with a wire hanging from a tree, so don't expect a big signal.

 In 2007 and 2008 I completely hiked the Appalachian Trail, all 2,176 miles (3502 Km).
 There's nothing like a long hike with a QRP radio to clear the mind.
 The photo above was my 2007 Field Day operation from near, Damascus, VA.
 This was just prior to my heart surgery.

 For the first 622 miles of the hike the rig used was a homebrewed 1.25 W affair.
 It worked great running on 40M with 1/4 wave wire and counterpoise.
 See article in February, 2008 WORLDRADIO magazine.
 Leaving the trail for 300 days for a 6-artery heart bypass, I then returned to Pearisburg, VA to finish the hike.

 On the second leg of the hike in 2008 (1554 miles), thanks to Steve Weber, KD1JV, I used an ATS-3A running 2 watts with a series-L tuner and 51' random wire on 40 and 20 Meters.
 The last contact of the hike was from Katahdin Springs Campground in Maine.
 I worked AA9AA with freezing fingers and shivering bones!